squidfunk/mkdocs-material/docs/plugins/social.md

       cards_layout_dir: layouts
 ```

-The provided path is resolved from the project directory.
+The provided path is resolved from the root directory.

 !!! tip "Where to store custom layouts"